github/codeql-action/README.md

 ### Permissions

-All advanced setup Code Scanning workflows must have the `security-events: write` permission.
+All advanced setup code scanning workflows must have the `security-events: write` permission.
 Workflows in private repositories muse additionally have the `contents: read` permission.
 For more information, see [Assigning permissions to jobs](https://docs.github.com/en/actions/using-jobs/assigning-permissions-to-jobs).

 ## Supported versions of the CodeQL Action